gerefi/test/misc/tooth_log_converter/readme.md

 # SD Tooth Log Converter

 TODO: how exactly do we want to make this more user friendly?
 Should we write .csv right on the SD card?
-Should we use rusEFI console to convert?
+Should we use gerEFI console to convert?
 A web based conversion/viewer?
 Else?

 This program converts SD stored tooth logs to csv for analysis or replay as part of a unit test.